English Curriculum

 Vocabulary

-As far as possible, the teachers try to use Tier 2 words (words which offer a much greater level of precision and accuracy than their simpler counterparts) in their everyday conversations with the children and they encourage them to respond in a like manner.
+As far as possible, the teachers use tier two words (words which offer a much greater level of precision and accuracy than their simpler counterparts) in their everyday conversations with the children and they encourage them to respond in a like manner.

 Reading Aloud